jimmy-print/Aquatify/README.md

 ## A water consumption reporter for web-browsers
-*A free online web application that collects user data/information and then provides clear insight into how to adjust the daily human consumption of water to optimal amounts to reduce environmental impacts.*
+*A free online web application that collects user data/information and then provides clear insight into how to adjust the daily consumption of water to optimal amounts to reduce environmental impacts.*

 ## Quick start guide for Aquatify's source